 Customer reviews and reputation

 To find out how providers treat their policyholders, refer to the Better Business Bureau.
-Legal & General, State Farm, New York Life and Haven Life earned the highest possible rating with the BBB, while MassMutual, Prudential and Global Atlantic are in the process of resolving complaints.
+Legal & General, State Farm, New York Life, Haven Life, Navy Mutual, John Hancock, Guardian and Ethos earned the highest possible rating with the BBB.
+The other insurers — MassMutual, Prudential and Global Atlantic — are in the process of resolving complaints.

-How to compare life insurance providers on your own
+How to compare life insurance companies on your own

 Finding a policy that works for your situation requires identifying your personal must-haves in advance so you can advocate for yourself while shopping around.
 Ask yourself: